-2.1.1.22.1.1.1.1.1 Outgoing Mail and other Material Created Internally for Filing:
+Outgoing Mail and other Material Created Internally for Filing:

 All mail to be sent out is placed in the front office 'mail out' tray for processing by the Customer Service Officers for Australia Post collection.
-All outgoing letters (which are required to be produced in the electronic records management system) are to be photocopied and the copy forwarded to the Records officer for filing, before the original is posted out.
+Most outgoing letters are produced in the electronic records management system however this is not always viable and in those cases letters are to be printed and scanned to the records officer to be put in synergy Soft before the original is posted out.
 The appropriate action officer is to ensure that this has been done prior to placing letter in envelope.

-2.1.1.23 L. Borrowing a File from Central Records
+L. Borrowing a File from Central Records